William Alfred Webb: Legacy

 Webb was noted for his abilities to enthuse his staff, particularly his senior officers, so that the whole system was imbued with the spirit to serve, to persevere and to deliver the goods.
 People responded to him and he put his absolute trust in them, being rarely let down.
 His attitudes were underpinned by respect for people's dignity, as he revealed in a bulletin about service to the public soon after he took up his post.
 He was also noted for his extraordinary work ethic.
 Webb's expertise was recognised elsewhere in Australia.
 In 1924, for example, he spent two weeks in Tasmania advising the Tasmanian Government on its railway problems.
+He resigned in 1929, to be replaced by Charles Buxton Anderson.

 After Webb's departure in May 1930, his administrative reforms were dismantled and the old hierarchy was reinstated, although the South Australian Railways were in a better position than most to meet the huge logistical demands of World War II.
 However, despite notable post-war innovations in freight and passenger rolling stock, and locomotive and railcar engineering, the South Australian Railways underwent a slow decline because the state government (as with other state administrations) was unwilling to evolve a rational transportation policy and implement it within the boundaries of the state's fiscal capacity.

-In 1973, the South Australian Government took up an offer by the newly elected Whitlam Government to hand over its railway system to federal control, and implemented the transfer two years later.
+In 1973, the South Australian Government took up an offer by the newly elected Whitlam government to hand over its railway system to federal control, and implemented the transfer two years later.

-Webb's most lasting legacy in Adelaide is the imposing Adelaide Railway Station, its design combining neoclassical architecture with that of union stations in the United States.
+Webb's most lasting legacy in Adelaide is Adelaide railway station, its design combining neoclassical architecture with that of union stations in the United States.